Consolidated Lithium Metals (CVE:CLM) Trading Down 50% – Should You Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) shares traded down 50% during trading on Thursday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-1,533,000 shares traded hands during mid-day trading, an increase of 354% from the average session volume of 337,312 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s share price fell 50% during trading on Friday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+1,533,000 shares were traded during trading, an increase of 354% from the average session volume of 337,312 shares.
 The stock had previously closed at C$0.01.

 Consolidated Lithium Metals Company Profile